-Marc Orlando is the current coordinator of the Translation and Interpreting Studies Program at Monash University and its representative with CIUTI, The International Conference of Universities training Translators and Interpreters.
+Marc Orlando is the current program director of Translation and Interpreting Studies at Monash University and its representative with CIUTI, The International Conference of Universities training Translators and Interpreters.

 After teaching and practising for ten years in France and New Zealand, Marc was appointed at Monash University in 2007 in the Translation & Interpreting Studies Program.
-Since then, he has been involved in the curriculum design of units and courses which he teaches and coordinates, at undergraduate and postgraduate level.
+Since then, he has been involved in the curriculum design of postgraduate units and courses which he teaches and coordinates.
 He is also conducting research on the training of translators and interpreters.

 - Modes of Interpreting and Digital Pen technology.
-2013-2015 – The project is co-funded by Monash University and Oncall Interpreters and Translators.
+2013-2015 – The project was co-funded by Monash University and Oncall Interpreters and Translators.

 - Development of conceptual overview of a new model for the National Accreditation Authority for Translators and Interpreters (NAATI) standards, testing and assessment.
 2011-2012

 - Training 21st century translators and interpreters: At the crossroads of practice, research and pedagogy (2016), Frank & Timme, Berlin.

 - ‘Former les traducteurs et interprètes de demain: développer les savoirs, savoir-faire et savoir-être’ in “Education is a whole-person process”, Behr M. and Seubert S. (eds), Frank & Timme, 2017, pp.45-64.

 - ‘Capturing’ and ‘prescribing’ desirable attributes of community interpreting: Design and implementation of testing systems in four anglophone countries in “Interpreting Quality: A look around and ahead”, Zwischenberger C. and Behr M. (eds), Frank & Timme, 2015, pp. 297-323 (view)